 BASYC is one example of these “biofilm” advances, but other similar developments such as Biofill and Gengiflex have also emerged.
 Experiments have focused on growing brand new heart valves and other similarly small and delicate parts of the anatomy out of living material.

 Simply wrap a small piece of SCOBY onto the affected area and hold in place with a band-aid or small bandage wrap (or bandanna) until it dries out.
-Return the SCOBY to its own jar (don’t mix topical SCOBYs with brewing ones) with mature Kombucha to use again later.
+Return the SCOBY to its own jar with mature Kombucha to use again later.
+(Don’t mix topical SCOBYs with brewing ones!)

 For more chronic conditions, the SCOBY can be effective as well.
 One of the most dramatic examples I have come across is my friend Laurie Neverman’s experience curing Cradle Cap on her son just by using SCOBYs!